Galaxy bias from forward models: linear and second-order bias of IllustrisTNG galaxies: Methodology

 \section{Methodology}

 In this section, we describe the forward-modeling and EFT likelihood methodology that we use in this paper.
-This methodology has been developed in a series of recent papers \cite{2019JCAP...01..042S, 2020JCAP...01..029E, 2020JCAP...04..042C, 2020JCAP...07..051C, 2020JCAP...11..008S, 2020arXiv200914176S, 2020arXiv201209837S}, and so we limit ourselves to simply briefly outlining its main aspects (see also Ref.~\cite{2021JCAP...03..058N} for a study of the relative importance of the different physical ingredients that enter inference analyses with forward models).
+This methodology has been developed and tested in a series of recent papers \cite{2019JCAP...01..042S, 2020JCAP...01..029E, 2020JCAP...04..042C, 2020JCAP...07..051C, 2020JCAP...11..008S, 2020arXiv200914176S, 2020arXiv201209837S}, and so we limit ourselves to simply briefly outlining its main aspects; the various numerical setup choices described below are also largely inspired by the tests performed in these past works (see also Ref.~\cite{2021JCAP...03..058N} for a study of the relative importance of the different physical ingredients that enter inference analyses with forward models).
 We also describe the galaxy simulation data we use from the \tng\ simulations to obtain our results.